NicolasWButler/US_Debt_Tracker.Excel/README.md

 ## 📌 How to Use
 1. Clone this repository or download the Excel file
 2. Open `US Debt Tracker Project.xlsx` in Excel (or Google Sheets)
-3. Explore the data cleaning steps, calculations, and visualizations
+3. Explore the data cleaning steps, calculations, and visualisations

 ---

 ## 🛠️ Tools Used
 - Microsoft Excel (data cleaning, pivot tables, projections, and charts)